ppareit/graphviz-dot-mode/README.md

 `M-x graphviz-dot-customize RET`

-or by setting them to different values in your start-up file.
+or by setting them to different values in your startup file.

 * `graphviz-dot-dot-program` string, default: “dot”